AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/Flip/IfNoElse/tc.rst

-**"not V", used to control an IF statement without an Else or Elsif**

-Check DC for "not V" used to control an IF statement without an Else or Elsif part.
+**DC on "not A" used to control an IF statement without an Else or ELSIF**